password123456/setup-wordpress-with-security-best-practice/README.md

     ```
 By ensuring that WordPress and WordPress Admin are accessible only via HTTPS, you can significantly enhance the security of your website, protecting data and preventing unauthorized access.

 ## 7. Ensure IP Access Restrictions (ACL) are Applied
-Verify that IP access restrictions are in place.
+Verify that IP access restrictions are applied

 To securely operate WordPress, it's essential to apply IP access restrictions to certain URLs, including WordPress Admin, to prevent unwanted users, computers, and bots from accessing them.
 This involves allowing access only from permitted IP addresses, such as administrator IPs.
 Additionally, disabling unused features is necessary to minimize attack surfaces.

-The URLs to secure include WordPress Admin user registration, JSON REST API, and the XML-RPC feature.
+The URLs to secure include WordPress Admin, user registration (wp-signup.php), JSON REST API, and the XML-RPC feature.

 This security guide targets service-oriented websites like company blogs, recruitment pages, brand sites, and promotional sites where user interaction is minimal and content is primarily showcased.